svalinn/DAGMC/doc/install/cmake_options.rst

-CMake install options
+DAGMC CMake variables
 =====================

-This page describes the CMake options that affect the DAGMC build.
-Note that unless set, boolean options default to ``OFF``.
+This page describes the specific CMake variables that affect the DAGMC build.
+Note that unless set, all boolean options default to ``OFF``.

  * ``-DBUILD_MCNP5=ON`` Build DAG-MCNP5.